FonsiFernandez/metro-vigo/README.md

-# Metro de Vigo 🚇
+# Metro Vigo 🚇
 **Fictional Metro System · React + Java API · Full-Stack Monorepo**

-Metro de Vigo is a **fictional full-stack project** that simulates a modern metro network.
+Metro Vigo is a **fictional full-stack project** that simulates a modern metro network.
 It is designed as a **learning-oriented, production-style setup** using a React frontend and a Java (Spring Boot) backend, all running together in a single repository.

 ---